Hero Cards and Journeys

 Working with Hero Cards

-Hero Cards are recognizable by the golden color.
-Their own workflow states are disabled, their effort is calculated by adding up the efforts of contained Sub Cards.
+Hero Cards are recognizable by their golden color.
+Their own workflow states are disabled, and their effort is calculated by adding up the efforts of all contained sub-cards.
 They can have a priority or be assigned to a Run or Milestone.
+To get a quick overview of the contained sub-cards, hover over the progress bar which fills up as more cards are set to done, with different colors showing cards that are in progress, in review, or blocked.

-You can see the full list of contained Sub Cards and jump between them by opening the hero sidebar.
-To open the sidebar you can click on the header bar of Hero Cards or click on the hero icon next to opened Cards or use the s shortcut.
+You can see the full list of contained sub-cards and jump between them by opening the hero sidebar (click on the header bar of Hero Cards, click on the hero icon next to opened cards, or use the s shortcut).
+The sub-list shows all contained cards including their title, owner, priority, effort, run, and milestone.
+You can remove any sub-card by clicking the small X on the entry or use drag and drop to change their order.

 Filtering Sub Cards